-A successful Lumpkin is a vibrant, safe, cohesive Lumpkin.
-We want the City of Lumpkin to be a safe, desirable and clean community for everyone.
-We want a friendly, helpful, congenial community that instills civic pride in those who live here.
-We want a Lumpkin where there is more industry with jobs available for everyone.
+A successful Lumpkin is a vibrant, safe, home affordable, infrastructure ready, cohesive Lumpkin.
+We want the City of Lumpkin to be a safe, desirable, and clean community for everyone.
+We want a friendly, helpful, welcoming community that instills civic pride in those who live here.
+We want a Lumpkin where there is more industrial and commercial activity, historic, ecological and art tourism with jobs available for everyone.
+We want parks and recreational facilities for adults and children to enjoy while being connected to walkable and safe pathways in and around town.
 We want an improved city government that is totally transparent with robust community involvement.
 These things are important for the betterment of Lumpkin as a whole.